NVIDIA/NeMo-Aligner/docs/user-guide/DRaFTP.rst

 .. include:: /content/nemo.rsts

+.. _model-aligner-draftp:

 Fine-tuning Stable Diffusion with DRaFT+
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 In this tutorial, we will go through the step-by-step guide for fine-tuning Stable Diffusion model using DRaFT+ algorithm by NVIDIA.
-DRaFT+ is an improvement over the `DRaFT <https://arxiv.org/pdf/2309.17400.pdf>`__ algorithm by aleviating the mode collapse and imporving diversity throught regularization.
+DRaFT+ is an improvement over the `DRaFT <https://arxiv.org/pdf/2309.17400.pdf>`__ algorithm by alleviating the mode collapse and improving diversity through regularization.
 For more technical details on the DRaFT+ algorithm, check out our technical blog.